aplteam/Tatin/docs/InstallingTheTatinServer.md

 ### Windows

-Under Windows you are advised to run the Tatin Server as a Windows Service.
+Under Windows you might run the Tatin Server as a Windows Service.
 Such a service can be configured so that it is restarted automatically in case of a failure.

+Alternatively it could run as a Windows Docker Container.

-### Linux and Mac OS
+### Linux

 Under these operating systems you are advised to run the Tatin Server in a Docker image.